kumarc11/InstaVeritas/README.md

 >> pip install flask

 Make sure requirements.txt is empty.
-If it is not empty, it and save then run,
+If it is not empty, clear it and save it and then run,

 >> pip freeze > requirements.txt